 Season 3 | Estimated: September 10 | Estimated: January 9, 2026 |

 A big highlight of the season was the introduction of a new skin tier: Transcendent Skins, the most expensive cosmetics you’ve ever seen.
+We have an indepth standalone article breaking down their addition and the new expectations.

 The season had the return of the fan favorite Arena Mode and a new limited-time event: the Anima Squad Event Swarm, with unique objectives and gameplay.